gungoronline/linker/README.md

 Repository of the Linker Core &amp; Linker CMS

 ## Installation
-- visit to /installer/install.php file.
+- Visit to /installer/install.php file.
 If you create with successfully, this folder delete after installation.
 - After the installation, should be change or creating to /content/config folder in sql.install.php, config.php, config.email.php files.
 Don't lose them.